jamesfricker/bobcat-sdk/README.md

 The native integer types here use the native Stylus functions where possible for math, keeping codesize (and gas I imagine) super low.
 Some functions we use frequently in web3 are also provided, including mul_div, mul_div_round_up, mul_div_widening, and mul_div_widening_round_up.
-The former two functions are preferable for a loss of precision, but a tiny impact on codesize (using the native functions where it can), making it acceptable for fee collection.
+The functions use the native vm operations for minimal codesize impact.

 We don't support anything other than the native type for storage access, except [u8; 20] for addresses.
 This is to encourage thoughtful use of the storage and the types.